 - Put water and kombu in a pot and let it sit for at least 30 minutes until the kombu softens.

-- Increase the heat and bring the water (kombu dashi) to a boil.
+- Increase the heat and bring the water to a boil.
 Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 6 minutes.

 - Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
-Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
-Awase dashi (udon broth), which combines kombu dashi and bonito dashi, is now ready.
+Alternatively, if you don't mind some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Awase dashi (udon broth) is now ready.

-- Place aburaage in a bowl and pour hot water (not included in the recipe) over it to remove the excess oil.
-Take the aburaage out of the bowl, and once it has cooled enough to touch, gently squeeze out any excess moisture.
-If the aburaage is large, you can optionally cut it into halves or quarters, depending on your preference.
+- Place the aburaage in a bowl and pour hot water (not listed in the ingredients) over it to remove excess oil.
+Take the aburaage out of the bowl, and once it has cooled enough to handle, gently squeeze out any excess moisture.
+If your aburaage is large, you can optionally cut it into halves or quarters.

-- In a pot, combine a portion of the awase dashi (as specified in the recipe) with mirin, sugar, and soy sauce, and bring it to a boil.
+- In a pot, combine the ingredients for seasoning aburaage (awase dashi, mirin, sugar, and soy sauce), and bring it to a boil.
 Once boiling, add the aburaage and simmer over low heat, flipping occasionally, for about 15 minutes.
-Inari age is ready.

-- Thinly slice green onion diagonally or into rings.
+- Thinly slice the green onion diagonally or into rings.

 - Return the dashi to the pot, add mirin and light soy sauce, and bring it to a boil.

 - Place the udon noodles in a bowl and pour the liquid mixture (udon soup) over them.
-Loosen the udon noodles with chopsticks and then top with the inari age and green onions.
+Loosen the noodles with chopsticks, then top with the seasoned aburaage (inari age) and green onions.

 Notes